Follow @scope_views

 Focuser

-Like the older FC-100DF and DL, the DZ uses the compact focuser from the old Sky 90, avoiding the very small FS-60C derived unit found on the entry-level FC-100DC.
-It’s a shorter and lighter unit than the focuser fitted to the FS-102, but otherwise it’s just like any other Tak’s focuser: cast and powder coated (with the newer blue shade), with tension adjustment via the big silver knob on top.
+Like the older FC-100DF and DL, the DZ uses the compact focuser from the old Sky-90, avoiding the very small FS-60C derived unit found on the entry-level FC-100DC.
+It’s a shorter and lighter unit than the focuser fitted to the FS-102, but otherwise it’s just like any other Tak’s focuser: cast and powder coated, with tension adjustment via the big silver knob on top.

 The focuser has a reasonable ~63mm of travel and will accommodate most diagonals/eyepieces without the extension.
 The extension is needed for straight-through viewing or imaging.